OlgaLezhnina/dtreg_R/README.md

 For more information, please see the [help page](https://orkg.org/help-center/article/47/reborn_articles) and the dtreg vignette.
-To access the vignette, you can run
+To access the vignette, you can run:

 ``` r
 vignette("dtreg", package="dtreg")